fd-col/fd-col.github.io/_posts/2023-03-01-Unity IVR emergency drills.md

 ### Step 9
 Ajust and optimaze certain hazard features, like:
-  - fire and smoke spread among time and space
+  - fire and smoke spreading among time and space
   - damage inflicted on the player entering the source of damage
+  - change smoke particle system color after collision
+  - scratch the doors around the fires areas
-  - add audio sources to fire
+  - add audio sources on fires

 ### Step 10